Identification: Rank and Order Conditions

 We use the Rank and Order Conditions to identify whether a simultaneous equation model is underidentified, exactly identified or overidentified.

 If an equation in the model does not have a unique statistical form, it means that the equation is underidentified.
 On the other hand, an identified equation has a unique statistical form and can either be exactly identified or overidentified.
-We need to employ different estimation techniques for exactly identified and overidentified models.
+Moreover, we may need to employ different estimation techniques for exactly identified and overidentified models.
 The method of Indirect Least Squares (ILS) can be used to estimate coefficients of exactly identified models.
-However, ILS cannot be applied to overidentified models, which need to be estimated using other methods like 2SLS or Maximum Likelihood techniques.
+However, ILS cannot be applied to overidentified models, which need to be estimated using other methods like 2SLS, 3SLS or Maximum Likelihood techniques.

 Order Condition